Mexico cuts budget for all, from athletes to archaeologists

 Lopez Obrador describes his financial plan as “republican austerity.”

 But his cuts have begun to seriously hit everyone from athletes to archaeologists, who worry they won’t have enough money to carry out essential tasks.
+Critics say his government is spending the same amount of money, just reallocating it to different things.

 The Mexican Olympic Committee said it lacks the $4.7 million needed to run the Olympic sports center in Mexico City with full services.
 The complex has track and pool facilities, as well as a gymnasium and velodrome.
 This year, government funding for sports is about 25% below 2018 levels.